 But what happens when your insurance company denies your business interruption claim or underpays?
 That’s when it’s time to call the insurance experts at the Louis Law Group.
 While business interruption insurance may save your business, understanding when coverage is triggered can be confusing.
 If you are suffering from a halt in operations due to a natural disaster, you need experienced insurance litigators on your side.
 The Louis Law Group knows how hard it is to deal with these issues.
 That’s why we want to help you manage your business income loss claim from the beginning.
 We’ll help you get the settlement you deserve for your business.

 Let’s look at an example: We’ll say you have a cash flow of $8,000 per month.
 A hurricane has damaged part of your inventory and equipment.
 This results in a substantial income loss to your business.
 In this case, the insurance company may be tempted to say that your company suffered losses on just the inventory and equipment.
 However, you might also incur additional costs and damages.
 In a situation like this, you need someone on your side who can make the insurance company realize that your losses did not just stop at property damages.

-If you are experiencing a business income loss, don’t hesitate to contact the Louis Law Group today for your free consultation.
+If you are experiencing a business income loss, don’t hesitate to contact us today, call (954) 676-4179 for a free consultation.
 We will listen to the facts of your case and help you determine what the best course of action is for you and your business.

 With many insurance policies, business income loss coverage kicks in as soon as a business shuts down because of a disastrous event such as a fire, windstorm, or even a hurricane.
 Having this added coverage is good, because your business will still have bills to pay, as well as additional expenses related to the disruption of your business.
 It’s best to read your insurance policy closely to see what constitutes a claim.
 You want to make sure your business is covered.